BrendanSideforge/accounts/Account ECS/example-client/README.md

 Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).

+## ENV file

+VITE_SUPABASE_URL = look at the supabase website, to find the authentication url VITE_SUPABASE_ANON_KEY = look at the supabase website, to find the anon key

 ## Creating a project

 If you're seeing this, you've probably already done this step.
 Congrats!